kgen-protocol/platform-protocol-api-docs/docs/loyalty-rewards/rewardable-events.md

 ### Query Paramter
 - `isActive`: true

 ### Response
-The system will respond with a list of active rewardable events created by the game developer.
-Each event will contain details such as event type, name, description, reward amount, and any other relevant information.
+Upon making the request, the system will provide a comprehensive list of currently active rewardable events, offering essential information including event type, name, description, reward amount, and any other pertinent details, all created by the game developer.
 ```text
 {
     "rewardableEvents": [